On this page▾

 Depends on the method.
 Forget This Car removes the entire pairing including Bluetooth audio and hands-free calling.
 The Allow Wireless CarPlay toggle only affects the CarPlay transport — Bluetooth audio and calls keep working separately.
 The Screen Time CarPlay toggle blocks CarPlay itself, not classic Bluetooth.
 For a fully silent iPhone, forget the car in both Settings → General → CarPlay and Settings → Bluetooth.

-If CarPlay keeps turning back on no matter what you do, the disconnect CarPlay guide covers the edge cases, and the CarPlay diagnostic flowchart handles the inverse problem.
+If CarPlay keeps turning back on no matter what you do, the Screen Time route above is the only method that survives a re-pair, and the CarPlay diagnostic flowchart handles the inverse problem.
 For setup specifics, the iOS 26 widget breakdown covers the right pane.
 Edge cases get debated on r/CarPlay in real time.
 And once CarPlay is off, if you ever want it back with widgets, a photo of your kid, and a custom startup sound — Car Play Connect is built for exactly that.